lightools/bitbang-http-logger/readme.md

 Logged HTTP headers may not contain all really sent headers because some of them might be modified by proxies or even by curl library itself (e.g. very handy CURLOPT_ENCODING).

+## Multiple HTTP clients

+If you are using bitbang clients in more services (for example [lightools/fio](https://github.com/lightools/fio) and [lightools/ares](https://github.com/lightools/ares)), and you don't want to store all logs in the same folder, custom IWriter or some HttpLoggerFactory and HttpClientFactory might be handy.

 ## How to run tests

 ```sh